👆My Path👇

 The College Preparatory School

 Not everyone attends a high school renowned for honor, integrity, and creativity.
-Mike attended CPS in Oakland, California, where he acclimated to intellectual rigor, problem-solving, critical thinking, and teamwork through sports.
+Jheri attended CPS in Oakland, California, where he acclimated to intellectual rigor, problem-solving, critical thinking, and teamwork through sports.
 The University of California recognizes CPS as an honors institution because all classes are taught at the honors level.
-Mike graduated with a 3.5 GPA, which, when adjusted for honors-level coursework, translates to a 4.5 GPA under the grading system used by post-secondary institutions and universities.
+Jheri graduated with a 3.5 GPA, which, when adjusted for honors-level coursework, translates to a 4.5 GPA under the grading system used by post-secondary institutions and universities.

 -